-The ICTC Management Committee met on November 10, 2021 and forwards this item to the ICTC Commission for their review and approval, after public comment if any.
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.

 - 1. Authorize the Chairman to sign the resolution authorizing the Interim Executive Director to sign and file any applicable application documentation, certifications, financial instruments and reporting documentation for FTA funded programs administered through Caltrans. - 2.
 Direct staff to submit the resolution to Caltrans.